grmnn/rust-book/notes/getting-started.md

 ## Hello World

-To get started we create a simple `main.rs` file which contians
+To get started we create a simple `main.rs` file which contains:

 ```rust
 fn main() {